Our top tips on helping your baby to sleep better.

-Yes, babies do not come equipped with prior knowledge of what time you like to eat dinner or how long you like to sleep for yourself.
-They do come with an inept disregard for night and day and a curious habit of waking at least every four hours for food.
-But you can work with that.
-You'll find your newborn a lot easier to predict if you try and establish some kind of a routine as soon as possible.
-Ok, so the first six weeks or so are pretty bonkers in most new family's households, but after that you might see some resemblance of order.
-To help make the initial craziness a little easier, try setting a regular bath and bedtime routine at first.
+You'll find your newborn a lot easier to predict if you try to establish some kind of a routine.
+Of course, the first six weeks or so are pretty crazy in most new families’ households but after that you might start to notice that your baby has some patterns – and you can work around those.
+To help make the initial craziness a little easier, try setting a regular bath and bedtime routine first.
 Babies adapt quite quickly and come to realise that they are required to wind down and sleep when certain sleep cues are initiated.

-Another simple trick that stems from the days in utero.
-When baby is in the womb, there are so many loud noises in there too: blood whooshing around the body, voices, music and general sounds of life on the outside.
-Many babies are born stunned with the silence that it is assumed they need.
-Hence why white noise is so comforting to some babies.
-There are machines that are designed specially to make this noise, or there are apps for your phone or tablet that you can download.
-Failing that, a whirring fan or washing machine on full spin ought to do the trick.
+Another simple trick to calm your baby that stems from their days in the womb, is white noise.
+When your baby is inside you, they hear many loud noises: blood whooshing around the body, your heartbeat, voices, music and the general sounds of life on the outside.
+It’s no wonder that babies dislike the silence we assume they need, hence why white noise is so comforting to some babies.
+There are machines and toys that are designed specially to make this noise, or you can download apps for your phone or tablet.
+Failing that, a whirring fan or even the washing machine on full spin ought to do the trick.

-Babies wake because they're hungry, mainly.
-Yes, as they get older there are many other reasons why sleep could be disrupted, but lots of parents will assume hunger first.
-And this is why many swear on a dream feed to stretch out baby sleep a little longer.
-The concept is simple- lift your baby from their sleep when you go to bed and rouse them only enough to give them a feed.
-Then return them to slumber and hope for another four hour stretch.
-Whether it works for you or not is up to baby- some will happily feed and return to sleep, others will be disturbed enough to wake fully and let you know about it.
+The concept is simple; lift your baby from their sleep when you go to bed and rouse them just enough to give them a feed.
+Then return them to slumber and hope for a good four-hour stretch.
+Whether it works for you or not is up to your baby.
+Some will happily feed and return to sleep, others will be disturbed enough to wake fully and let you know about it.
 Only you know how your baby will react!